How-To

 Given the prevalence of code-switching, designing a robust Arabic voice UX requires a multi-faceted approach.
 First, the underlying ASR engine must be specifically trained to handle Arabic-English code-switching.
 Models like the "Arabic-Whisper-CodeSwitching-Edition" from Hugging Face represent a significant step in this direction.

 From a design perspective, it is crucial to anticipate and accommodate code-switching in the conversation flow.
-This means designing prompts and responses that are natural and flexible, and that do not force users into a single linguistic mode.
+This means designing prompts and responses that are natural and flexible and that do not force users into a single linguistic mode.
 The system should also be designed to handle ambiguity and to gracefully recover from errors.

 Inclusive Arabic Voice AI